-Also, if you really wanted to be ‘revolutionary’ you would make your casters repairable.
+Another word to note Manufacturers.
+If you really wanted to be “revolutionary” you would make your casters repairable.
 So we can just order the forks and save the planet from all of the polyurethane wheels your making.
 I guess fuck the planet , fuck your cat, and fuck your kids!

 It’s better just to take a screwdriver and pop them all off to avoid any further mess.

 These new set of wheels differ vastly from the Texas Rollers in respects that since the stem is perfectly straight I’m not using any force to push away from my desk anymore which is fantastic.